cloudfoundry/diego-notes/README.md

 The Auctioneer is responsible for distributing ActualLRPs optimally and efficiently.
 There is only one Auctioneer ever handling requests.
 Requests are handled on demand: when a request to start work (an ActualLRP or Task) arrives the Auctioneer immediately fetches state from all Cells, picks the optimal placement, and then tells the corresponding Cell to perform its assigned work.

+Doing this for each individual piece of work would incur a large communication overhead.
+As such the entire flow of information around starting Tasks and LRPs supports batching.
+There are two notions of "batch":

+1. When a component knows it must request many starts it submits a batch request ot the Auctioneer.
+For example, if the Receptor needs to scale an application to 100 instances it submits a single batched request to the Auctioneer.
+Similarly if the Converger needs to start a number of missing LRPs, it sends a single batch request to the Auctioneer.
+The Auctioneer in turn submits work to Reps in batches.
-Doing this for each individual piece of work as it arrives incurs a large communication overhead.
-Instead, the Auctioneer has a notion of a batch of work.
-Incoming work is added to the next batch of work and the entire batch is scheduled on the next scheduling loop.
+2. Work sent to the Auctioneer is added to the next batch of work.
+The entire batch is scheduled on the next scheduling loop.
 Batches are heterogenous and include both ActualLRPs and Tasks.
 Batches are deduped before being scheduled -- so identical units of work in a single batch will not be scheduled multiple times.

 Here are some details around the scheduling loop.
 When a new ActualLRP arrives: